weka/snaptool/README.md

 # Features

+- Schedule snapshots monthly, daily, or at multiple (minute granularity) intervals during a daily schedule.
-Schedule snapshots to be taken for each filesystem listed in snaptool.yml, with the ability to set a specific number of each specified snapshot to keep.
-Expired snapshots are automatically deleted.
-Optionally, snapshots can automatically be uploaded to an S3 Object Store, if the filesystem has tiering enabled.
+- Retention rules - each schedule controls the number of snapshot copies to retain.
+- Expired snapshots are automatically deleted as the schedule exceeds the specified retention.
+- Optionally, snapshots can automatically be uploaded to an S3 Object Store, for tiering enabled file systems.
+Snapshots in object stores are also deleted based on the retention rule for a schedule.
+- Snapshots are created per schedules.
+Uploads to object stores and deletes occur in a background process via a background queue.

 # Installation

-The latest binary release of snaptool can be downloaded as a tarball from https://github.com/weka/snaptool/releases; it is recommended this be downloaded to /opt/weka/snaptool.
+The latest binary release of snaptool can be downloaded as a tarball from https://github.com/weka/snaptool/releases/latest.
+Download it to a temporary location or to /opt/weka.

+Before proceeding, make a copy of your existing snaptool.yml, if a previous version exists.

-Once downloaded, untar the file
+Next, untar the snaptool bundle:

     tar xvf snaptool-<version>.tar

-The extracted configuration file snaptool/snaptool.yml file will now need to be edited for the local environment.
+The extracted configuration file snaptool/snaptool.yml file will now need to be edited for the local environment (or replaced if you have a previous, compatible, version).
 See details below for configuration syntax.

+Tips:
+- snaptool will not start without the ability to connect to a cluster, so you must edit the yml file to include valid cluster hosts
+- If an older version of snaptool exists, please stop all related processes before running proceeding, and backup your yml file
+- Run the installer with administrator/root privileges
+- the snaptool.service file can be edited if other snaptool command line options need to be provided

-Once the snaptool.yml file contains connection, filesystem, and schedule information for the local weka cluster, snaptool can be installed as a service as follows.
-Note that if snaptool isn't in /opt/weka/snaptool, the snaptool.service file will need to be edited for the correct location first.  snaptool.service can also be edited if other command line options need to be changed.
+Once the snaptool.yml file contains connection, filesystem, and schedule information for the local weka cluster, snaptool can be installed as a systemd service as follows:

     cd snaptool
-    cp snaptool.service /etc/systemd/services
-    systemctl enable /etc/systemd/service/snaptool.service
-    systemctl start snaptool.service
+    ./install.sh

+The installer does the following:
+- modifies the systemd unit file (snaptool.service) if the installation target directory isn't /opt/weka/snaptool
+- copies the executable and yml file to the installation directory (typically /opt/weka/snaptool), if the untar location isn't the installation directory
+- briefly tests connectivity to the weka cluster, to validate cluster settings in the snaptool.yml file
+- copies the systemd unit file (snaptool.service) to /etc/systemd/system
+- enables and starts the snaptool.service service via systemctl

 Snaptool can also be run in docker - if that is the desired deployment, see the "Running in Docker" section below.